15 Fabulous Facts About Sex and the City

 7. IT’S STILL THE INSPIRATION FOR A BUS TOUR.

-It makes sense that Sex and the City, one of those “oh, it’s like New York City is its own character!” series, spawned a bus tour of the show’s various NYC-set locations back in 2001.
+It makes sense that Sex and the City, one of those “oh, it’s like New York City is its own character!” series, spawned a bus tour of the show’s various New York City-set locations back in 2001.
 But it’s a little surprising that the tour is still going.
-Run by On Location Tours, the three-and-a-half-hour tour has now been operating for twice as long as the series was on the air, and it shows no sign of slowing down.
+Run by On Location Tours, the three-and-a-half-hour tour has now been operating for 17 years—nearly three times as long as the series was on the air—and it shows no sign of slowing down.
 It operates seven days a week, complete with stops at Magnolia Bakery (for cupcakes) and Bleecker Street (for shopping).
 And, yes, it does drive by Carrie’s stoop (the one on Perry Street, naturally).

 8. NATASHA ONLY APPEARED IN SEVEN EPISODES.